 The U.S. Department of Energy’s (DOE’s) Energy Transitions Initiative Partnership Project (ETIPP) works alongside remote, island, and islanded communities seeking to transform their energy systems and shore up their vulnerabilities.
 This partnership project leverages the experience and expertise of a broad coalition of local stakeholders, federal offices, national laboratories, and community-based organizations.

 - Lawrence Berkeley National Laboratory

 - Sandia National Laboratories.

 - Renewable Energy Alaska Project (REAP).

-ETIPP will support at least three cohorts of communities, with an anticipated 12- to 18-month project per community.
-For more information about how communities can apply to participate in this multi-year collaborative effort, contact Aaron Ng and Stephen Walls.
+These competitively selected communities represent the first cohort to participate in ETIPP, with an anticipated 12- to 18-month project per community.
+For more information about how communities can apply to participate in this multi-year collaborative effort, contact firstname.lastname@example.org.